jacksoncage/salt-docker/README.md

  - `SALT_USE`  - master/minion, defaults to master
  - `SALT_NAME` - minion name, defaults to to master
+ - `SALT_GRAINS` - set minion grains as json, defaults to none
  - `LOG_LEVEL` - log level, defaults to info
  - `OPTIONS`   - other options passed into salt process, defaults to none